Jan Nico Scholten: AWEPAA

-Besides being President of AWEPAA, Jan Nico Scholten has from 1983-1998 been the chairman of the Dutch Refugee Council, the coordinating organisation for support of refugees in the Netherlands.
-Assistance to refugees has always been a great concern for him.
+Besides being President of AWEPAA, Jan Nico Scholten was from 1983-1998 the chairman of the Dutch Refugee Council, the coordinating organisation for support of refugees in the Netherlands.
+Assistance to refugees was always a great concern for him.
 In the 1970s he visited Palestinian refugee camps and was deeply moved by the misery of above all women and children.
 He worked for a resolution of the Middle East conflict in which both the rights of the Palestinians and the continued existence of Israel would be honoured.

 In the Netherlands he was involved in many social issues, like housing for low income and elderly people and services to the handicapped.
 Furthermore, he was Chairman of the Federation of Employees in the non-profit sector for ten years.

 AWEPA

 Following the abolition of apartheid in the early 1990s, Jan Nico Scholten transformed AWEPAA into a new organization, The Association of European Parliamentarians for Africa (AWEPA).
-In his work for AWEPA he remains dedicated to supporting parliamentary democracy in Africa while also striving to keep Africa high on the agenda of European parliamentarians.
+In his work for AWEPA he remained dedicated to supporting parliamentary democracy in Africa while also striving to keep Africa high on the agenda of European parliamentarians.

 Dedicated to humanitarian solidarity, Dr. Jan Nico Scholten was Mayor and Chairman of a District Council before joining the Dutch Parliament (house and senate) as well as serving as a member of the Benelux-Parliament and the Assembly of the Council of Europe.
 In 1984 he took the initiative in the founding of what is now called AWEPA.
-He served as Executive and non-Executive President for AWEPA's first 25 years and is still actively involved.
-He has received awards from the United Nations, various African countries and the Queen of the Netherlands honouring his commitment to human dignity.
-After completing his term as President in 2009, Dr. Scholten is currently on the eminent advisory board of AWEPA and will continue to be a valued asset to the organisation.
+He served as Executive and non-Executive President for AWEPA's first 25 years.
+He received awards from the United Nations, various African countries and the Queen of the Netherlands honouring his commitment to human dignity.
+After completing his term as President in 2009, Dr. Scholten was on the eminent advisory board of AWEPA and continued to be a valued asset to the organisation.

+Death

+Scholten died in Amsterdam on 21 January 2026, at the age of 93.